MRSM Terendak: Campus

 MSRM Terendak at its inception was made up of a big rectangle building which is known as the Academic Building that consists of 18 classrooms, a Teacher Work Room (Bilik Kerja Guru (BKG)), an Education Resource Centre (library) (Pusat Sumber Pembelajaran (PSP)), science labs, a gymnasium, and other rooms.
 At the centre of the Academic Building is a large hall named Dewan Budiman that can accommodate 700 people at one time.

 The establishment of the student hostels was made in phases throughout the years with blocks A to G. Initially, the boys were placed in block A, while the girls were placed in block B. The student dining hall was next to a lake (now reduced to a proper drain) but the building is now used as a seminar room.
 The current student dining hall is adjacent to block E, and it is called Teres Teratai or Lotus Terrace.
 The PSP was used as a Prayer Hall before the current Musolla was built at the centre of the hostel area.
 There are several family houses for the teachers who are assigned as wardens.

-Homerooms

-MRSM Terendak homerooms are named according to the stars and constellations which are: